 Now you know what features to look for in a marketing intranet, it’s time to go over how you can use those tools productively.

-- Share marketing materials that others need.
-Have a folder or feed for current sales campaigns and brand assets, so if an employee needs to reference them, they’ll always have easy access to the promotions.
+Have a folder or feed for current sales strategy and brand assets, so if an employee needs to reference them, they’ll always have easy access to the promotions.

 Get your marketing team on board